NeuroTechX/learn.neurotechedu.com/pages/oscillations.md

 ### Using PSD to categorize oscillatory occurrence based on power spectral content

-Power spectral density measure the power of a signal in (UNITS).
+Power spectral density measure the power of a signal in microvolts.
 The function __epochs[events].plot_psd()__ can be used to plot specific epoched events as a function of power spectral density over a specific frequency range.
 Below is an example of a script you can run to achieve this.
 Note that the dataset imported from eegbci is already preprocessed and transformed using the Fourier function, so the steps you should see below are:
 * Importing, read, and format your data
 * Epoch data